dftorresro/Forgery-Detection-with-Patchmatch-Algorithm/README.md

 ### `512x512_squares.png`

 An example image provided to showcase the result of the algorithm.
-The image appears to contain a noisy background with clearly marked white squares, possibly used for testing the pattern recognition capabilities of the Patchmatch implementation.
+The image contains a noisy background with clearly marked white squares, used for testing the pattern recognition capabilities of the Patchmatch implementation more focused on time consumption.

 ## How to Run the Project